• Skip to primary navigation

 • Substitutes

-This simple recipe for dairy free microwave popcorn gets back to the basics.
-Just 2 ingredients and a paper lunch bag are needed to make an allergy-friendly snack that everyone can enjoy!
+This simple recipe for dairy free popcorn gets back to the basics.
+Just 2 ingredients, a microwave, and a paper lunch bag are needed to make a dairy free snack that everyone can enjoy!

 dairy free microwave popcorn